logaretm/vee-validate/docs/guide/basic-validation.md

 # Validation

-Previously vee-validate shipped with many validation rules, since `v3` it will ship with rules separate in another bundle.
-So you need to import what you need and use it.
-By default we wanted apps that use vee-validate to be nimble and fast as possible.
+Previously vee-validate shipped with many validation rules.
+Starting with `v3` it will ship the rules in a separate bundle.
+So you import only what you need.
+Mostly you won't use all the rules in every single form in your app so by default we wanted apps that use vee-validate to be nimble and fast as possible.

 ## Adding validation rules